Our 2017 Winter Quarter classes will begin December 3rd and we would love to see you attend a Bible class. Here is a list of what we have to offer.

-2017 Fall Quarter Classes
+2017 Winter Quarter Classes

 Are you searching for biblical and time-tested ways to take your walk with God to deeper levels?
 Do you long for deeper and fuller living?
 Are you looking for a path to spiritual growth?
 If so, join us for an introductory class about the Spiritual Disciplines.
 Together we will explore the practices of meditation, prayer, fasting, study, simplicity, solitude, submission and service.